souzatharsis/open-quant-live-book/README.md

 ### Contribute

 The Book is Open and we are looking for co-authors.
 Feel free to [reach out](http://www.souzatharsis.com/) or simply create a pull request with your contribution!
+See project structure, guidelines and how to contribute [here](https://github.com/souzatharsis/open-quant-live-book/blob/master/CONTRIBUTING.md).

 ### Working Contents